nunchuk-io/docs/off-chain_inheritance.md

 Write these words down.

-This password is required to recover your inheritance key.
+This password is required to recover your Inheritance Key.

 Nunchuk will never receive this password.
 ```

-The user should be required to confirm the password has been recorded.
+The user SHOULD be required to confirm the password has been recorded.

 ---

-# 14. Backup Verification
+## 13. Backup Verification

 The hardware device SHOULD provide a way to verify that the encrypted backup can be recovered.